Proximal Distance Algorithms: Theory and Examples: Acknowledgments

 \section{\center Acknowledgments}

+We thank Joong-Ho Won for many insightful discussions.
+In partiular, he pointed out the utility of the least squares criterion (\ref{johann_credit}).
 Hua Zhou and Kenneth Lange were supported by grants from the National Human Genome Research Institute (HG006139) and the National Institute of General Medical Sciences (GM053275).
-Kevin Keys was supported by a National Science Foundation Graduate Research Fellowship (DGE-0707424) and a Predoctoral Training Grant (HG002536) from the National Human Genome Research Institute.
+Kevin Keys was supported by a National Science Foundation Graduate Research Fellowship (DGE-0707424), a Predoctoral Training Grant (HG002536) from the National Human Genome Research Institute, and by a National Heart, Lung, Blood Institute grant (R01HL135156).